-Where cutting edge technology meets old-school pain management, you’ll find an innovative remedy such as Kinesio taping.
-The process uses elastic therapeutic tape, which is exponentially more stretchable than traditional types of elastic bandage.
+Where cutting-edge technology meets old-school pain management, you’ll find an innovative remedy such as Kinesio taping.
+The process uses elastic therapeutic tape, which is exponentially more stretchable than traditional types of elastic bandages.
 Once this tape is stretched out and then secured around the problematic area, the tape will exert a therapeutic pulling force, while still allowing you free range of motion.

 The acrylic adhesive component in Kinesio tape is activated by body heat, meaning that as soon as your physical therapist applies the taping system, it will begin working.
 Yet the cotton fibers that also comprise the material wick moisture away.
 That means that sweating and getting the area wet isn’t as much of an issue as it was with the “ace” bandages injured athletes and other patients were once given.

 The pulling action achieved through Kinesio taping helps hold the problem joints and muscles in place as you move through your daily routines.
 As you’re doing so, the tape draws skin away from the muscles, allowing crucial fluids and blood to circulate more freely.
 This improved circulation lessens swelling and speeds healing.
 Some evidence suggests that the tape’s exceptional holding abilities also help to correct misaligned muscles and ligaments.

 Of course, it’s not just the fabric itself that results in these benefits.
 Physical therapists are trained in various wrapping techniques, depending on the site of the injury or chronic pain, as well as the specific problem.
 Determining the exact placement and shaping of the Kinesio tape, along with which direction the “pull” should go, are all part of the skill needed in order to promote healing.
 For example, certain injuries call for Y- or X-shaped applications, while smaller, more fragile areas heal better with an I-shaped wrapping.